-There’s an age-old theory that that average length of time it takes for a recruiter to look at your resume is about 5-8 seconds.
+There’s an age-old theory that average length of time it takes for a recruiter to look at your resume is about 5-8 seconds.
 That means you need to find a way to grab their attention quickly.
 Now, couple that with the competition from hundreds of other applicants reaching for the same opportunity – Your chances of getting noticed are slimmed down.

 So, how does one tackle this problem?
 How do you get your resume to stand out from the rest?
 You can start by getting creative.